Some posts contain compensated links. Please read this disclaimer for more info.

 Explore Theth National Park

-Situated high in the Albanian Alps in the far north of the country, Theth National Park is a remote region.
+Situated high in the Albanian Alps in the country’s far north, Theth National Park is a remote region.
 Some outdoor enthusiasts consider it to be one of the most beautiful places to go in Albania, home to attractions such as the Lock-in Tower, a working watermill, and the Grunnas Waterfall.

 Within the park, its namesake village of Theth is pretty much as remote as a village can get in Europe.
 It’s accessible only via a 25-kilometer unpaved road, which is impassable in winter.
 Even in summer, you might need a 4WD vehicle to get there.
 As a reward, you receive solitude and tranquility amid gorgeous nature.